 Pros: Bigger selection at the quick service restaurant, table service dining available, plenty of rooms available.

 Both places are great to see and stay.
-If you haven't stayed at either one, choose the least expensive for the upcoming trip and then splurge a little for the next trip by staying at the other.
+If you have not stayed at either resort, choose the least expensive for the upcoming trip and then splurge a little for the next trip by staying at the other.
 But, I must warn you that if you have someone with a disability in your vacation party, I strongly encourage you to stay at FQ or pay extra for a room close to a bus or the lobby at RS.
-Unless you bring a wheelchair with you to the resort, it's A LOT of walking just to go to breakfast or get a bus to go to a park.
+Unless you bring a wheelchair with you to the resort, it is A LOT of walking just to go to breakfast or get a bus to go to a park.